pur3miish/AntelopeQL/examples/mutation/new_account.md

         authorization: { actor: "pur3miish222" } # Each action needs an authorization.
       }
     }
-    # Actions 2 - Will be executed after Action 1, buyrambytes & delegatebw
+    # Actions 2 - Will be executed after previous list query, buyrambytes & delegatebw.
     {
       #  Delegate some bandwidth and purchase some RAM to the newly created account.
       buyrambytes: {